ahwayakchih/nobbic/README.markdown

   **update:** replacing may still be needed, or writing config AFTER install, because install parses url from config, and if there's a port specified, it overrides port setting with the one from url.
 Which breaks stuff if external port is defferent than the one NodeBB should listen on, e.g., example.com:8080 -> 4567.
+- improve how database scripts modify options for creating NodeBB container (generate "env" file with overriden values for things like CONTAINER_ENV_NODEBB_* and PODMAN_CREATE_ARGS_NODEBB, and then import it to main script)
 - option for NodeBB to keep building assets in "series" mode
 - option to specify additional plugins when creating instance, so they are installed and activated from the start.